dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 Wrap mode allows the focus to wrap back to the beginning once the end is reached.

-In group mode this will move to the beggining of the current focus group.
+In group mode this will move to the beginning of the current focus group.

 ~~~{.cpp}
 AccessibilityManager accessibilityManager = AccessibilityManager::Get();